-This means that many parents probably do not have much disposable income to save for their children’s education after they have covered their mortgage, other fixed expenses, and save for retirement.
+This means that many parents probably do not have as much disposable income to save for their children’s education after they have covered their mortgage, other fixed expenses, and saved for retirement.

 As a result, many families, even those with higher incomes, may need to take out student loans for their student’s college costs.